Boston Real Estate in 2021

 Things have changed.
 Though owing on a mortgage can be a problem for some seniors — those who no longer have a source of income and do not have significant retirement savings set aside — for many older homeowners, it’s simply a matter of convenience to hold a mortgage later in life.

 A recent article in the New York Times underlines this fact.
 For example, one couple in their early 70s took out a 30-year mortgage to finance a new home.
 They did this despite having just sold a home that they owned outright.
-The reasoning was to put the extra cash into savings for retirement, make improvements that would make the new home more livable as they aged, and make the mortgage payment with their pension payments.
+The reasoning was to put the extra cash into savings for retirement, make improvements that would make the new home more livable as they age, and make the mortgage payment with their pension payments.

 People are living longer, and looking at retirement as simply the next stage in their adult lives — not a short road to the grave.
 The rise in debt for those 65 and older may simply reflect a change in lifestyle.
-Seniors may be asking themselves why they would tie up all their resources in a piece of real estate, when they could be using those funds to enjoy their retirement.
-Unfortunately, it also means there is a lower priority in general to leave an inheritance for those that follow after, but that would be a discussion for a different article.
+Seniors may be asking themselves why they would tie up all their resources in a piece of real estate when they could be using those funds to enjoy their retirement.
+Unfortunately, it also means there is a lower priority, in general, to leave an inheritance for those that follow after, but that would be a discussion for a different article.

 Retire in a Different Housing Market